cjwit/lessonplans/README.md

-# FSU College of Music Online Teaching
+# Williamson Choral Music Sub Plans

-These materials provide a guide to teaching the large online non-major courses at FSU that were created by Christopher Witulski between 2014 and 2016.
-Please send any questions to [cwitulski@fsu.edu](mailto:cwitulski@fsu.edu).
+These materials provide a guide to teaching the classes and ensembles at Williamson.

 These documents are designed to be easy to edit and update using Markdown syntax converted to HTML with [Marked](https://github.com/chjj/marked) or a similar tool like [Pandoc](http://pandoc.org).
-See the final section of the [Instructor Handbook](InstructorHandbook.md) for more details.